cunnie/gobonniego/README.md

 2. Sequential Read (higher is better)
 3. IOPS (I/O Operations per Second) (higher is better)

-## Getting `gobonniego`
+## Getting GoBonnieGo

-The easiest way to get `gobonniego` is to download the pre-built binaries in the [Releases](https://github.com/cunnie/gobonniego/releases/) section.
+The easiest way to get GoBonnieGo is to download the pre-built binaries in the [Releases](https://github.com/cunnie/gobonniego/releases/) section.
 In the following example, we are logged into a Linux box and we download and run the Linux binary: